 Don’t worry, because you can always reinstall your macOS without having to format your computer completely.
 The general rule of thumb, however, is to have a backup first before resetting your OS.
 You’ll realize the importance of a backup once you experience data loss.

 Aside from the sleep mode, your Mac also has a hibernation mode, which is also optional.
-The hibernation mode is a helpful, preventive feature that allows you to keep data in the event when there is no power.
-However, even without this mode, you can still proceed with your daily tasks.
+The is a helpful, preventive feature that allows you to keep data in the event when there is no power.
+However, even without this, you can still proceed with your daily tasks.

-If you don’t need to hibernate your Mac and you frequently have problems with waking up your computer from sleep, try disabling the hibernate mode.
+If you don’t need to hibernate your Mac and you frequently failure with waking up your computer from sleep, try disabling the hibernate mode.
 To do this, run these commands in your OS X Terminal:

 - sudo pmset standby 0